rokath/trice/docs/TriceUserGuide.md

     #define WORLD "world"
     trice( "hello %s\n", WORLD );
     ```

+You should be aware that these parameter strings go into the target and slow down the execution.

 - Excluded trices are seen by the trice update process.
   - Example: The following code will be patched and get an id as well: